Heretic vs Abliterated: Compare Uncensored LLM Methods

 Heretic Wins When

-• The exact checkpoint publishes lower KL divergence than available abliterated variants at a similar refusal rate.
+- The exact checkpoint publishes fewer refusals than available abliterated variants on comparable prompt sets.

-• The model card discloses refusal rate, KL divergence, prompt-set details, and enough context to judge the run.
+- The model card discloses refusal counts, prompt-set details, and enough context to judge the run quality.

 Abliterated Wins When